KMatt11/KinzP/README.md

 ### Hey y'all 👋 My Name is Kinsey Parham - it's nice to meet you!
 <!--🔭 I’m currently working on-->

-- 👀 I’m currently interested in DevOps Engineering
+- 👀 I’m a DevOps Engineer
-- :books: I’m currently learning Python, Terraform, Docker & AWS
+- :books: I’m currently learning K8s, Terraform & Docker
 - :two_hearts: I’m looking to collaborate on anything & everything to do with DevOps!
 - 💬 Ask me about my cats! lol
 - :mailbox_with_mail: How to reach me: KinseyParham@gmail.com
 - :womens: Pronouns: she/her
-- :tada: Fun facts: My favorite color is pink, I love anything with :sparkles:glitter, I'm a typical gemini :gemini:, I hiccup when I laugh too hard, I live at the beach :palm_tree: but miss the mountains, I love coffee (too much!!), I love all Holidays but love Halloween the most :jack_o_lantern:, I love McDonald's and all junk food really, and I strive to have the most fun everyday!
+- :tada: Fun facts: My favorite color is pink, I love anything with :sparkles:glitter, I hiccup when I laugh too hard, I live at the beach :palm_tree: but miss the mountains, I love coffee (too much!!), I love McDonald's and all junk food really, and I strive to have the most fun everyday!
 - :blue_heart: Thank you for reading my bio!
 Follow me with the links below & let's collaborate!

 [![Linkedin Badge](https://img.shields.io/badge/-Kinsey%20Parham-blue?style=flat-square&logo=Linkedin&logoColor=white&link=<https://www.linkedin.com/in/kinseyparham/>)](<https://www.linkedin.com/in/kinseyparham/>)